 - And if one part suffers, all the parts suffer with it.
 And if one part is honored, all the parts rejoice with it.

-- Now, you are the body of the Anointed and each part receives a share.
+- Now, you are the body of the Anointed and parts of it individually.

 - And to those in the church, God indeed appointed apostles initially,4“initially” is more literally “first”, but not in the sense of importance or authority.
 Some take “first” to mean that apostles have greater authority because they are first on this list, and then ascribe a descending hierarchy based on a gift’s position on this list.
 That is manifestly not Paul’s intent here.
 The word used for “first” here is “πρῶτον” (proton) which carries the connotation of time, not authority.
 By contrast, the Greek word “ἀρχή” (arché) does mean first in the sense of time and/or authority, and is sometimes translated “ruler”. prophets second, teachers third, afterwards miracles, after that gifts of healing, helps, administration,5“administration” This Greek word properly refers to the pilot (though not the captain) of a sailing ship, who guides the ship under the captain’s direction.
 This has the idea of directing day-to-day affairs to keep the ship on course; hence “administration”. and tongues of various nations.6“nations” see note on verse 10